 - Check third-party lab tests: third-party tests verify the cannabinoid profile (the type of CBD extract), how much CBD it contains, and its safety.
 Never purchase a CBD product without first looking at this document.

 - Ensure the company discloses the CBD source: only hemp is legal as per the Controlled Substances Act.
 Marijuana plants contain more than 0.3% THC is is still a restricted compound and may result in psychoactive effects.
+You can also do THC Free CBD Oil to be sure.

 - Choose a higher potency CBD product: if a product doesn't have enough CBD, you may not notice its effects.
 There are companies sprinkling in dismal amounts of CBD to charge a premium price—don't get duped by these brands.
 Look for a CBD potency that closely matches your needs.